Communist state: Socialist-oriented state

 A socialist-oriented state seeks to reach socialism by non-capitalist development.
 As a term, it substantially differs from the concept of the national-democratic state.
 The singular difference is that the socialist-oriented state was divided into two stages: a national-democratic socialist-oriented state and a people's democratic socialist-oriented state.
 Countries belonging to the national-democratic socialist-oriented state category were also categorised as national-democratic states.
 Examples of national-democratic socialist-oriented states are Algeria, ruled by the National Liberation Front, Ba'athist Iraq, and Socialist Burma.
 In contrast, people's democratic socialist-oriented states had to be guided by Marxism–Leninism and accept the universal truths of Marxism–Leninism and reject other notions of socialism such as African socialism.

-The socialist-oriented states had seven defining features, namely, they were revolutionary democracies, had a revolutionary-democratic party, class dictatorship, defense of the socialist-oriented states, had organs of socialisation, initiated socialist construction, and the type of socialist-oriented state (either national-democratic or people's democratic).
+The socialist-oriented states had seven defining features, namely, they were revolutionary democracies, had a revolutionary-democratic party, class dictatorship, defence of the socialist-oriented states, had organs of socialisation, initiated socialist construction, and the type of socialist-oriented state (either national-democratic or people's democratic).
 The political goal of revolutionary democracy is to create the conditions for socialism in countries where the social, political, and economic conditions for socialism do not exist.
 The second feature to be met is the establishment of a revolutionary-democratic party which has to establish itself as the leading force and guide the state by using Marxist–Leninist ideology.
 While introduced in these states, democratic centralism is rarely upheld.

 Unlike capitalism which is ruled by the bourgeoisie class, and socialism, where the proletariat leads, the socialist-oriented state represents a broad and heterogeneous group of classes that seek to consolidate national independence.
 Since peasants were usually the largest class in socialist-oriented states, their role was emphasised—similar to the working class in other socialist states.
 However, Marxist–Leninists admitted that these states often fell under the control of certain cliques such as the military in Ethiopia.
 The establishment of a legal system and coercive institutions are also noted to safeguard the socialist-oriented nature of the state.
 The fifth feature is that the socialist-oriented state must take over the media and educational system while establishing mass organisations to mobilise the populace.
 Unlike the Soviet economic model, the economy of the socialist-oriented states are mixed economies that seek to attract foreign capital and which seeks to maintain and develop the private sector.
 In the words of Soviet leader Leonid Brezhnev, these states were in the process of taking over the commanding heights of the economy and instituting a state-planned economy.
 According to Soviet sources, Laos was the one socialist-oriented state that has managed to develop into a socialist state.